 I have to admit, I am the indoor-est of indoor girls.
-On the average day, I probably spend less than 3 minutes in the out of doors.
-Just enough time to get from the car to the door of my heated and air-conditioned office, and get right back to my headed and air-conditioned house.
+On the average day, I probably spend less than 3 minutes in the great outdoors.
+Just enough time to get from the car to the door of my heated and air-conditioned office, and get right back to my heated and air-conditioned house.
 And my car, obviously, is heated and air-conditioned.

 But this time, I actually did go camping.
 For a whole weekend.
 Yeah, me!
 And, surprisingly, I had a pretty good time.
 You see, I've been the camping coordinator for my son's Scout troop this year.
 They have around 50 boys and they camp 11 months out of the year, so that's no small job.

 After planning so many campouts, I got kind of curious about what all the fuss was about and why everyone seemed to have such a good time.
 So, I decided to give it a try.

 Once a year, we do have one campout where we actually have cabins.
 And indoor toilets.
 And even a mess hall with an actual stove.
 Although this time of year, there is one rather important thing they don't have - running water.